Features

 The Record Screen has four configurable triggers:

 Each trigger can be enabled or disabled independently using the toggle next to it.
-Tap the trigger row to open the Trigger Configuration screen where you can choose the trigger action (Single Press, Double Press, Hold, Release, Two-Button Combo) and the input to listen for.
-See the Trigger Types section for details on each action.
+Tap the trigger row to open the Trigger Configuration screen where you can choose the trigger action (Single Press, Double Press, Hold, Release, Two-Button Combo, Sound, Image) and the input/sound/image to listen for.
+See the Trigger Actions section for details on each action.

 Record/Playback triggers are saved across app sessions but only apply whenever you're on the Record Screen.